ankane/safely/README.md

 ## Privacy

 To protect the privacy of your users, do not send personal data to exception services.
-Filter sensitive form fields and use ids - not email addresses - to identify users.
+Filter sensitive form fields and use ids to identify users.

 ## History